 ST. LOUIS (KMOX) – An icon of the downtown St. Louis skyline is officially completely empty.

-AT&T Missouri president John Sondag has told us the company is staying downtown in two other large buildings.
+AT&T Missouri President John Sondag has told KMOX that the company is staying downtown in two other large buildings.

 Sondag says they plan on keeping all of their workers downtown.